Home > Companies > Whatnot

 Livestream commerce expansion

 The global livestream shopping market is projected to reach $600B by 2027.
 Whatnot holds nearly 60% market share across North America and Europe within an estimated $22B live-shopping market spanning those regions, and its platform drives 10x more transactions than traditional marketplaces—positioning it to capture share from both ecommerce giants and specialty retailers.
-The expansion into Beauty, Electronics, and Jewelry demonstrates the platform's ability to replicate its collectibles flywheel in adjacent categories, broadening the addressable base well beyond its hobbyist roots.
+The expansion into Beauty, Electronics, Jewelry, and Wholesale demonstrates the platform's ability to replicate its collectibles flywheel in adjacent categories, with 35+ new categories launched in 2025 alone.

 Geographic expansion opportunities